 The Physics Department is now on Facebook and Twitter!
 Like and follow us here: Facebook | Twitter

 The Physics Department at UNF endeavors to create learning opportunities for our students, as evidenced by the launch of these initiatives:

-Two-thirds of the UNF physics graduates over the past decade have continued their studies in graduate or professional schools, including the likes of Stanford University, Ohio State University, Johns Hopkins University, Cornell University, University of California-Berkeley, Cologne University in Germany, University of Florida, Florida State University, Mayo Clinic Medical College, and the American University of Beirut.
-Other graduates have taken positions in national laboratories (Los Alamos, NASA), the military, private industry (e.g., General Electric, Lockheed Martin, etc.) and secondary teaching (e.g., Stanton College Preparatory School, Paxon School of Advanced Studies, Douglas Anderson School of the Arts, etc.).
+Many UNF physics graduates have continued their studies in graduate or professional schools, including the likes of University of Utah, Rice University, Stanford University, Ohio State University, Johns Hopkins University, Cornell University, University of California-Berkeley, Cologne University in Germany, University of Florida, Florida State University, Mayo Clinic Medical College, and the American University of Beirut.
+Other graduates have taken positions in national laboratories (Los Alamos, NASA), the military, private industry (e.g., Vistakon, Saft Battery, General Electric, Lockheed Martin, etc.) and secondary teaching (e.g., Stanton College Preparatory School, Paxon School of Advanced Studies, Douglas Anderson School of the Arts, etc.).

 Our faculty are noted researchers and contribute regularly to the community at large.

 The department has an extraordinary array of major research instruments for a comprehensive university of UNF’s size.
 The equipment is valued at well over $3 million dollars:

 Student Internship Application

 Physics Program Review

 Science and Culture Initiative

 What can I do with a Physics Degree?